Peter's electronic projects

 Circuit diagram

 The device is powered by the USB bus.
-The ports RB4-7, RC0-7 can be set on a bit-by-bit basis to input or output direction.
+12 port bits can be set on a bit-by-bit basis to input or output direction.
 All LEDs on the schematic are optional, and are only shown for testing the device.
 You can find the USB connector pinouts at http://pinouts.ws/usb-pinout.html

 USB digital I/O extender schematic